Start planning your trip

 Photo by Pixta

-There is a cherry blossom viewing spot called Natsui Senbonzakura (the Thousand Cherry Trees of Natsui) at Onomachi in Tamura, Fukushima Prefecture.
-About 1000 trees line up on both sides of the Natsui River for five kilometers.
+At Onomachi in Tamura, Fukushima Prefecture, there is a cherry blossom viewing spot known as Natsui Senbonzakura (the Thousand Cherry Trees of Natsui).
+Approximately 1,000 cherry trees line both sides of the Natsui River, extending for five kilometers.

-Visitors can also enjoy the koinobori (carp streamers), along with the sakura.
-The sakura bloom late in the Tohoku area, so the duet of a koinobori and cherry blossoms can only be seen in this area.
+Visitors can also enjoy the sight of koinobori (carp streamers) alongside the sakura.
+Since the cherry blossoms bloom later in the Tohoku region, the unique combination of koinobori and cherry blossoms can only be experienced in this area.

 ↑ Return to the top of article.